Logo

 Title: PRR 610, A-5S, 1950

 Description: Here is a photo by an unidentified photographer that was taken in Wilmington, Delaware, on 13 April 1950.
-Shown here is Pennsylvania Railroad engine #610, an A-5S (0-4-0) switcher built in Juniata during November of 1917 and retired in May of 1951 after 34 years of faithful service.
+Prominent here is Pennsylvania Railroad engine #610, an A-5S (0-4-0) switcher built in Juniata during November of 1917 and retired in May of 1951 after 34 years of faithful service.
 Williams Collection.

 Photo Date: 4/13/1950 Upload Date: 3/7/2023 2:58:52 PM